Updated: Dec 9, 2025 | Source: 2024-2028 Question Pool | Topic: E8A

 Memory Aid

-Real-World Application
+Real-World Example

 You're transmitting a square wave (like from a digital signal).
 Fourier analysis shows this square wave contains the fundamental frequency plus 3rd, 5th, 7th harmonics, etc. To transmit this accurately, you need bandwidth wide enough to include these harmonics.
 This is why digital signals often require more bandwidth than their fundamental frequency suggests.

-FCC Part 97.3Key Concepts
+Reference: FCC Part 97.3

-Fourier analysis, Square wave, Harmonics, Signal analysis
+Fourier analysis Square wave Harmonics Signal analysis

 Verified Content

-Question from official FCC Extra Class question pool.
-Explanation reviewed by licensed amateur radio operators.
+Question from the official FCC Extra Class pool.
+Explanation reviewed by licensed amateur radio operators and mapped to the E8A topic.